uyenle5796/AVP1-SIFT/README.md

 - ofxOpenCV (built-in)

 #### Instructions
-1. Download and install openFrameworks.
+1. Download and install Xcode and openFrameworks.
 2. Clone ofxCv/stable to your openFrameworks/addons/ folder.
 3. Make sure 'ofxOpenCV' and 'ofxCv' are in openFrameworks/addons/.